Karina Nguyen

 We develop computational metric to measure semantic grouping UI violations.

-To appear at ICML Workshop'23
+ICML Workshop'23

 Investigations